Thursday, August 29, 2024

 After lunching in the deliciously warm sun we scooted back down to click into our skis at the top of the entrance coolie.

 Dropping into the supportable fluff I couldn't believe the good luck of getting to ski such a big line is such great conditions.
-Pulling over every few turns to let my slough pour by, I leapfrogged past the boys as the chute opened up.
+Pulling over every few turns to let the slough pour by, I leapfrogged past the boys as the chute opened up.

 Photo: Brady Deal